 Despite these features, it is worth noting that not all inpatient care facilities offer the same services.
 Some alcohol rehab facilities provide both detox and addiction treatment, while others offer detox alone with addiction treatment provided elsewhere.
 Moreover, the range of individual treatments may vary significantly between one inpatient care centre and the next.
 Price is also highly variable between inpatient centres, with some facilities choosing to focus on luxury while others prioritise affordability.

-What happens after alcohol rehab
+What happens inside thailand's alcohol rehab clinics

 How long is inpatient alcohol rehab?